allefabbri/BASH-utilities/README.md

 # BASH-utilities
-This repo contains some very simple but handy *BASH* scripts to make your IT life a bit easier.
+Some *BASH* scripts.

 #### Installation
 Just copy the selected script to your script folder and create a link in ``/usr/bin/`` (requires root's privileges).

 ## Number Displayer
-A nice tool to deal with numbers base conversion and arithmetic in the computer world.
+Tool to deal with numbers base conversion and arithmetic (requires bc).

 **Usage**
 ```